Less important synonyms are words that describe things that do not matter much. In very simple English, less important means not a big deal.

 Token

-Meaning: Very small amount.
+Meaning: A very small amount.

 Examples: